numberoverzero/bloop/docs/user/models.rst

 * list of columns against a LSI where the requested columns are not projected **and the strict option is enabled**

-The first should be obvious - only a SecondaryIndex has a projection.
+In the first case, only a SecondaryIndex has a projection.  ``projected`` has no meaning for a table query.

 While it's possible for a GSI with a key-only projection to include all attributes, this is not guaranteed to be true forever.
 Instead of behavior